Ticketfly-UI/ticketfly-css-doc/README.md

 # ticketfly-css-doc

-This README outlines the details of collaborating on this Ember application.
+This project is the rendered docs of [ticketfly-css](https://github.com/Ticketfly-UI/ticketfly-css).
-A short introduction of this app could easily go here.

 ## Prerequisites